 "Right.
-Then your car is free.
-No more threats and blind dates and yacking of you being a pathetic single man."
+Then you can make your mom happy and keep your car.
+No more threats and blind dates and nagging of you being a pathetic single man."

 I smiled too, "But of course, there are conditions."

-"Well, we have to make this long enough to convince everyone it's a real deal."
-I was pretty sure a couple of weeks would be laughable to Renee.
+"Well, we have to make this long enough to convince everyone it's a real deal.
+I'm pretty sure a couple of weeks would be laughable to Renee."